ucla-data-science-center/lc-data-curation-foundations/episodes/01-overview.md

 > {: .solution}
 {: .challenge}

-> ## What About Qualitative Research?
+> ## Spotlight: What About Qualitative Research?
 >
 > Qualitative research methodologies do not rely on analyses of quantitatively measurable variables (other than research that transforms qualitatively derived data into quantitatively analyzable data, e.g., text mining, natural language processing), which is why some scholars have argued that reproducibility standards do not or cannot apply to qualitative research.
 There is no doubt, however, that findings from qualitative studies must be subject to the same level of scrutiny as those produced by their quantitative counterparts.
 Certainly, the credibility of qualitative research is just as important as the credibility of quantitative research.
 Assessing the reproducibility of qualitative research is conceivable, albeit with a focus on **transparency**.
 >
 > Considering the more constructivist nature of most qualitative research (in contrast to positivist quantitative research), assessments of research integrity emphasize *production transparency* and *analytic transparency*.
 Production transparency requires that the processes for research participant selection, data collection, and analytic interpretation—and the decisions that informed these processes—be documented in explicit detail.
 Analytic transparency demands clear descriptions and explanations of the methods and logic used to draw conclusions from the data.
 For qualitative research, a high degree of production and analytic transparency is prerequisite for demonstrating research rigor and credibility.
 >
 > <br>
-> Read more about reproducibility and transparency in qualitative research here:<br>
+> **Read more about reproducibility and transparency in qualitative research here:**<br>
-> **Elman, C., Kapiszewski, D., & Lupia, A. (2018).
-Transparent social inquiry: Implications for social science. *Annual Review of Political Science, 21*, 29–47. [https://doi.org/10.1146/annurev-polisci-091515-025429](https://doi.org/10.1146/annurev-polisci-091515-025429)**
+> Elman, C., Kapiszewski, D., & Lupia, A. (2018).
+Transparent social inquiry: Implications for social science. *Annual Review of Political Science, 21*, 29–47. [https://doi.org/10.1146/annurev-polisci-091515-025429](https://doi.org/10.1146/annurev-polisci-091515-025429)
 >
-> **TalkadSukumar, P., & Metoyer, R. (2019).
+> TalkadSukumar, P., & Metoyer, R. (2019).
 Replication and transparency of qualitative research from a constructivist perspective [Preprint].
-Open Science Framework. [https://doi.org/10.31219/osf.io/6efvp](https://doi.org/10.31219/osf.io/6efvp)**
+Open Science Framework. [https://doi.org/10.31219/osf.io/6efvp](https://doi.org/10.31219/osf.io/6efvp)
 {: .callout}

 ## The Impetus for Scientific Reproducibility